• There are no suggestions because the search field is empty.

 What Is Empathy and Why Is It Important?

 Have you ever had one of those days when you just needed someone to talk to, someone to really get how you were feeling?
-Have you ever felt totally misunderstood by your spouse or a friend?
+And then, you felt totally misunderstood by your spouse or a friend?
 Well, if you have, you were more than likely needing a dose of empathy.

 Estimated reading time: 3 minutes